sonalitejura/portfolio-projects/tableau_project/README.md

   - **Customer Insights**: Utilised a scatter plot to identify high-value customers for targeted marketing efforts.

-  - **Product Performance**: Designed a treemap visualisation to showcase product popularity and profitability trends/
+  - **Product Performance**: Designed a treemap visualisation to showcase product popularity and profitability trends.

   - **Time-Based Analysis**: Integrated a yearly filter, allowing users to explore and analyse time-based trends.